Non-QM Mortgage Guidelines After Bankruptcy And Foreclosure

 Case Scenario Where One Lender Denies Back To Work And Another Lender Approves

-Here is the guidelines that HUD requires for borrowers to qualify for FHA Back To Work Mortgage :
+Here is how HUD structured the FHA Back To Work Mortgage :

 Cases Scenario On FHA Back To Work Mortgage

 To qualify for the FHA Back To Work, A HUD-approved housing counseling course needs to be completed for all mortgage loan applicants for this program and they cannot apply for an official mortgage loan application until 30 days after the signed completion date of the housing certificate.

-2017 Update In Qualifying For Mortgage After Bankruptcy And Foreclosure With Non-QM Mortgage Loan Program
+Qualifying For Mortgage After Bankruptcy And Foreclosure With Non-QM Mortgage Loan Program

 The FHA Back To Work Mortgage program was a complete disaster.
 Only a fraction of borrowers who applied for this loan program were successful and got a clear to close and closed on their home loans.
 An alternative to this loan program is NON-QM Loans.
-The Gustan Cho Team at CrossCountry Mortgage offers NON-QM Loans where there are no waiting period after bankruptcy or housing event such as foreclosures, deed in lieu, and short sale.
-Depending on the borrower’s credit scores, a 10% to 20% down payment may be required and mortgage rates is normally higher than FHA Loans but it can be a great alternative for home buyers who have not met the waiting period after bankruptcy and foreclosure.
+Gustan Cho Associates offers NON-QM Loans where there is no waiting period after bankruptcy or housing event such as foreclosures, deeds in lieu, and short sales.
+Depending on the borrower’s credit scores, a 10% to 30% down payment may be required and mortgage rates are normally higher than FHA Loans but it can be a great alternative for homebuyers who have not met the waiting period after bankruptcy and foreclosure.